datasciencede/final-projects-1-2-3/README.md

 2. Data Loading and Caching:

-                            A function load_data loads the dataset from a specified file path and caches it for faster access during the app's runtime.
+                            A function load_data loads the dataset from a specified file path and caches.
+                            It for faster access during the app's runtime.